Learn how to use Print Then Cut in Cricut Design Space to make fun projects like this iron-on transfer T-shirt!

 So let me show you how to use the Print Then Cut Cricut feature to make fun and full-color decal T-shirts!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 Materials for Print Then Cut Cricut Transfer T-Shirts

-- Printable iron-on transfer medium — I experimented with several brands, but the one I recommend is any of the iron-on transfer mediums FOR DARK FABRICS, such as this one, this one, or this one.
+- Printable iron-on transfer medium — I experimented with several brands, but the one I recommend is any of the iron-on transfer mediums FOR DARK FABRICS, such as this one or this one.

 - Inkjet printer (I use an HP Envy 7155)

 - Parchment paper or teflon sheet (there should be one in your package of transfers)

 - A way to cut your decal (I used the amazing Cricut)